be2143/FPS-Game/README.md

 # 🔫 FPS Game

 This is a 3D first-person shooting game created for a workshop assignment.
-The game allows you to choose between two weapons — rifle or pistol — and includes engaging features like sound effects and patrolling enemies.
+The game allows you to choose between two weapons: rifle or pistol, and includes engaging features like sound effects and patrolling enemies.

 ## 🎮 Game Overview